nachos-ui/nachos-ui/README.md

 ## Intro

 Nachos UI is a React Native component library.
+[Read more](https://medium.com/avocode-stories/my-experience-of-building-nachos-ui-kit-for-react-native-c8307500b8a4#.sh5cvk242) about how we built it on Medium.

 ### Features: